 You’ll save 30% on Time Capsule all month long, and if you have any layouts of your own to share using this kit (new or old!), please be sure to post them in my gallery at The Lilypad if you haven’t already, and then post a link to those layouts in the comments by 02/07/14 for a chance to win a $15 coupon to my store.

 When I first created this kit I also put together a little package of “extras” that sold alongside it, so for the month of January I’m also including Time Capsule Extras free with the purchase of the kit.
 They’re meant to be together.

 || INSPIRATION FROM THE FLOCK ||

-Remember that if you have any layouts of your own to share (new or old) using Sweater Weather, you’ll need to post a link to them in the comments prior to 11/07/13 for a chance to win the $15 coupon to my store.
-Hooray for Fall days! ♥
+Remember that if you have any layouts of your own to share (new or old) using Time Capsule, you’ll need to post a link to them in the comments prior to 02/07/14 for a chance to win the $15 coupon to my store. ♥

-The coordinating At The Moment Journal Cards include (6) 3 x 4″ journal cards that can be used on your digital scrapbook pages, as well as in your Project Life®/pocket page albums.
-The package contains individual PNG files, JPG files with bleed (for professional print shops – like Persnickety Prints) as well as 8.5″ x 11″ printable sheets in both PDF and PSD format.
-No Photoshop necessary for the PDF – so all your bases are covered.
+The coordinating Soiree Journal Cards include (6) 3 x 4″ journal cards that can be used on your digital scrapbook pages, as well as in your Project Life®/pocket page albums.
+The package contains individual PNG files, JPG files with bleed (for professional print shops – like Persnickety Prints) and printable PDF and PSD files.

 || EXCLUSIVE SUBSCRIBER OFFER ||